✓ Updated February 2026

 Intercity Buses

 These are the workhorses for traveling between Yazd and other major Iranian cities like Tehran, Isfahan, or Shiraz.
-They are generally comfortable, reliable, and offer a fantastic way to see the Iranian landscape unfold.
+They are generally comfortable, reliable, and offer a cost-effective way to cover long distances, often running multiple times a day.

 Savari (Shared Taxis)

-These are shared taxis that operate on fixed routes between cities, similar to buses but often faster and more direct.
-They are a good option for shorter intercity trips or when a bus schedule doesn't suit you.
+Savaris are shared taxis that operate on fixed routes between cities, similar to intercity buses but often faster and more direct.
+They are a good option if you prefer a slightly more private feel than a bus and want to depart on your own schedule.

 Walking